Stangvik

 Stangvik is a village in Surnadal Municipality in Møre og Romsdal county, Norway.
 The village is located along the Stangvikfjorden, about 20 km southwest of the villages of Surnadalsøra and Skei.
+The village lies in a small valley along the fjord, with the 890 m tall mountain Strengen lying just east of the village.

 The village is home to Stangvik Church.
-County Road 321 runs through the village, along the coast of the fjord.
-The village lies in a small valley along the fjord, with the 890 m tall mountain Strengen lying just east of the village.
+County Road 6144 runs through the village, along the coast of the fjord.

+History

-Historically, the village was the administrative centre of the old Stangvik Municipality from 1838 until its dissolution in 1965.
+The village was the administrative centre of the old Stangvik Municipality from 1838 until its dissolution in 1965.